eficode-academy/rf-advanced-web-katas/exercises/04-iframes.md

 In order to keep our resource file tidy, let's implement a keyword to work as a wrapper for our iframes.
-Then, we can simply call that keyword whenever we want to run something inside and iframe and be assured the frame won't be selected afterwards.
+Then, we can simply call that keyword whenever we want to run something inside and iframe and rest assured the frame won't stay selected afterwards.
 For starters, we can define our keyword and simply make it call `Select Frame` and `Unselect Frame`.

 - Create a keyword called `Run Inside Iframe` and make it run `Select Frame` and `Unselect Frame`